carpentries/instructor-training/episodes/15-carpentries.md

   would like to see that are not listed?
 Note that, too!

 1. Executive Council
-2. Instructor development
+2. Instructor Trainers
-3. Trainers
-4. Lesson developers
+3. Lesson developers
-5. Curriculum advisors
+4. Curriculum advisors
-6. Lesson maintainers
+5. Lesson maintainers
-7. Regional Coordinators
-8. Code of Conduct Committee
+6. Code of Conduct Committee

 This exercise should take about 5 minutes.